HIV Telehealth Collaborative Care

 - Advanced nurse care managers

-In addition, local primary care teams work with the distant HIV specialists to provide "shared care" for rural veterans with HIV.
-The rural primary care teams focus on reducing cardiovascular risk by treating high blood pressure, diabetes, hyperlipidemia, and tobacco smoking.
+In addition, local primary care teams in rural areas work with HIV specialists at the centrally located hub to provide "shared care" for rural veterans with HIV.
+The rural primary care teams focus on reducing cardiovascular risk by treating high blood pressure, diabetes, hyperlipidemia, and tobacco smoking; checking bone density and renal function; and ensuring immunizations are up to date.

 Researchers offered the telehealth option to veterans who live closer to a CBOC or primary care clinic than to a VA hospital with HIV specialty care and who have to drive at least 90 minutes to one of these clinics.
 Most veterans (90% in the pilot studies) chose the telehealth option and were satisfied or very satisfied with their care.